matloff/qeML/inst/Overfitting.md

 Parametric methods such as linear and logistic models have a bias, in the sense of the inaccuracy of the model itself.
-Say we use a linear model to predict weight from height and age.
+Say we use a linear model to predict weight from height.
 Though the relation may be somewhat linear, the line model cannot be perfect.
 No matter how much data we have, our estimated r(t) will not converge to the true &rho;(t).
 The bias here is the difference between the true &rho;(t) and the